project-ellis/ellis/README.md

 # Project Ellis

-Everybody has a favorite general-purpose data format: JSON, msgpack, YAML, ORC, parquet, and so forth.
-If you happen to like something else, typically you must adapt and convert.
+JSON, MessagePack, CBOR, YAML, Avro, ORC, Parquet...
+All fine choices, but if your favorite is different than theirs, oh well... convert to theirs.

-It was like that with picture file formats too, once upon a time.
-However, the world moved on, toward smart image I/O libraries that import or export to/from almost any picture file format and just provide the programmer with a neutral in-memory representation.
+Once upon a time, it was like that with picture file formats.
+And then we got image libraries that import or export whatever, presenting the programmer with a neutral in-memory representation.

 Project Ellis seeks to achieve a similar gain for general data formats, and includes some convenient tools for interoperability.
 Specifically, Project